Neural Information Squeezer for Causal Emergence: Results

-\textbf{Corollary 1(The mutual information of macro-dynamics will not change if the model is well trained)}: For the well trained NIS model, the Mutual Information of the macro-dynamics $f_{\beta}$ will be irrelevant of all the parameters, including the scale $q$.
+\begin{cor} (The mutual information of macro-dynamics will not change if the model is well trained): For the well trained NIS model, the Mutual Information of the macro-dynamics $f_{\beta}$ will be irrelevant of all the parameters, including the scale $q$. \end{cor}

 If the neural networks are well-trained, the mutual information on the macro-dynamics will approach to the information in the data $\{\mathbf{x}_t\}$.
 So no matter how small $q$ is (or how large is the scale), the mutual information of the macro-dynamics $f_{\beta}$ will keep constant.